IQSS/dataverse/doc/sphinx-guides/source/user/tabulardataingest/rdata.rst

 **Note:** This is potentially confusing, since R factors do actually have "labels".
-This is a matter of terminology - an R factor's label is in fact the same thing as the "value" of a categorical variable in SPSS or Stata and the Dataverse software; it contains the actual meaningful data for the given observation.
+This is a matter of terminology - an R factor's label is in fact the same thing as the "value" of a categorical variable in SPSS or Stata and the Dataverse Software; it contains the actual meaningful data for the given observation.
 It is NOT a field reserved for explanatory, human-readable text, such as the case with the SPSS/Stata "label".